Enes Ünal

+Early life

+Ünal was born in Osmangazi, Bursa, on 10 May 1997.
+His father, Mesut Ünal, was also a professional footballer who also played for Bursaspor and was a youth international for Turkey.

 Club career

 Bursaspor

-Ünal was born in Osmangazi in Bursa, and was promoted from the Bursaspor youth team.
-He made his professional debut against FK Vojvodina in the first leg of third qualifying round of 2013–14 UEFA Europa League on 1 August 2013, replacing Sebastián Pinto for the last five minutes of a 2–2 draw at Karađorđe.
+Ünal was promoted from the Bursaspor youth team.
+He made his professional debut against Vojvodina in the first leg of third qualifying round of 2013–14 UEFA Europa League on 1 August 2013, replacing Sebastián Pinto for the last five minutes of a 2–2 draw at Karađorđe.

 On 25 August 2013, Ünal came off the bench for Ferhat Kiraz in the 71st minute to make his debut against Galatasaray, and scored his first league goal three minutes later with the assist by Pablo Batalla.
 This goal made him the youngest player to score in the Süper Lig.
 On 21 October, he scored his second league goal against Kayserispor with the assist by Şener Özbayraklı.
 On 19 December 2013, he came off the bench for Musa Çağıran in the 80th minute in the Turkish Cup game against İnegölspor, and scored Bursaspor's second goal via a free kick two minutes later, netting the third in the 86th minute.
 On 12 February 2014, he scored the third goal for Bursaspor against Akhisar Belediyespor in the cup group stages.
 They finished first in the group stage with 13 points and advanced to the semi-finals to face Galatasaray.

 Manchester City

 On 7 July 2015, English Premier League club Manchester City announced Ünal's signing for a reported fee of £2 million, their first purchase of the summer.
 He made his debut against Adelaide United on a tour of Australia, in a 2–0 win.

 On 31 July 2015, Manchester City announced that Ünal would be going out on loan to Belgian Pro League side Genk for two seasons.
 On 29 January 2016, his agreement was cancelled, and he returned to Manchester City.

 On 1 February 2016, Ünal was loaned to Dutch club NAC Breda until end of the season; eighteen days later he scored on his debut against Fortuna Sittard.
-He scored his first career hat-trick on 11 April 2016 in a game against SC Telstar.

-On 23 July 2016, Ünal was loaned to Dutch club FC Twente for the 2016–17 season.
+He scored his first career hat-trick on 11 April 2016 in a game against Telstar.
+On 23 July 2016, Ünal was loaned to Dutch club Twente for the 2016–17 season.
 On 21 August, he made his first start, scoring his second career hat-trick.
 He scored two more goals in his next game for the club, a 4–1 win over ADO Den Haag.